Michael Corinthos: Rape storyline

-TV Guide's Michael Logan compares the storyline to HBO television series, Oz believing that the show would show the full experience.
+TV Guide's Michael Logan compares the storyline to HBO television series Oz, believing that the show would show the full experience.
 Logan also noted that the storyline became very vague, as if the writers were struggling with whether to continue with the plot because of fan outrage when it was only implied that Michael may have been raped.
 Chrissie Ortiz of TVSource noted that Michael's confession scenes "struck an emotional chord" allowing for the actors to deliver "heart-wrenching" performances.
 Ortiz labeled Duell's performance as "brilliant" and applauded scriptwriters, Karen Harris and Michele Val Jean for their "amazing writing".
 Michael Fairman awarded Duell, as well as his costars with the Power Performance of the Week in February 2011 for Michael's confession scenes.
 Fairman called Duell's performance "riveting."
 Ortiz said that Duell's performance during Michael's confession made up for the shocking recast because he was able to take a very complex role and make it his own.
 Duell's performance pulled you into the scene and Ortiz described it as being "full of such raw emotion."
 However, Ortiz criticized the promo for the following week in which the narrators asked the question, "Can Sonny help his son heal?"
 Ortiz disapproved of the story becoming about other characters; Ortiz then stated the question should've been, "How will Michael heal?"
 Duell was listed as the Performer of the Week for in the March 8, 2011 issue of Soaps Opera Digest for the scenes in which Michael confesses to being raped.
 Soap Opera Digest said, "And with his heartfelt, poignant, portrayal, Duell has finally and firmly made this role his own."
+In 2024, as part of their year-end review, Soap Opera News editor Michael Thomas listed Duell's exit as Michael as their third most-shocking soap opera exit of the year.